 Step 1: Remove the fat cap

-To start things off we’re going to remove the thick layer of fat that sits on top of the brisket.
+To start things off we’re going to remove the thick strip of fat that lies on top of the brisket.
 The majority of this fat will be fixed on the point area of the meat.

-You have two choices here: You can either trim the whole thing off, which allows you room to apply more seasoning and BBQ rub.
+You have two choices here: You can either trim the whole thing off, which allows you room to apply more seasoning and barbecue rub.

 Alternatively, you can cut off most of it but leave a small bit of fat (usually about an inch) on top.
 While a small area of meat, this will allow you to impart a bit more of the fatty flavor on your meat as it smokes.

-Whichever you choose, use a sharp slicing knife to remove the fat.
+Whichever you choose, place the brisket firmly on a cutting board and use a sharp slicing knife to remove the excess fat.
 The best way to do this is to mark the layer in sections about one inch by one inch, and use your knife to slide under one section of fat at a time and remove it.
 You might need to saw the fat with your knife back and forth a bit, but it will come loose with a bit of work.

 If you’re only removing part of the fat, try to only remove the thicker parts of the fat.
-These are generally found around the top of the brisket.
+These are generally found around the upper side of the brisket.